robinthepyro/COMP717-Assignment1/README.md

 ### About
 This is the code portion of our first Assignment for COMP 717.
-In this there is a minimax agent that is capable of playing a variety of games.
+In this we create a Multi Game Playing Agent using the minimax algorithm.
+We implemented toggleable flags for search depth limiting and alpha beta pruning.
-We implemented four such games Nim, TicTacToe, CoinGame, and Tiger Vs Dogs.
+The four games implemented here are TicTacToe, MisereNim, A Coin Game, and Tiger Vs Dogs.
+You are able to play against the algorithm, or watch a demo of two AI controlled player compete against eachother.

 ### Requirements
 JDK 21 (That's it!)